kuzzleio/documentation/src/guide/1/getting-started/first-step/index.md

 ---
 layout: full.html.hbs
 algolia: true
-title: First Steps
+title: Node.js
-description: learn kuzzle in a few steps
+description: Getting started with Kuzzle and Node.js
 ---

-# Getting Started
+# Getting Started with Kuzzle and Node.js

-In this tutorial you will learn how to install, run and use **Kuzzle** in just a few steps.
+In this tutorial you will learn how to install, run and use **Kuzzle** with Node.js and the Javascript SDK 6.
 We will walk you through creating an app that can **store** documents in Kuzzle and generate a **notification** for each new document.

 ## Running Kuzzle